nbogie/microbit-aframe-example/README.md

 2) Run the "p5 Serial Control" executable
 3) Download this repo and unzip it if necessary
 4) install [the microbit Radio-Controller][microbit-Radio-Controller hex link] onto your "Remote Control" micro:bit
-5) install [the microbit Radio-To-Serial-Relay onto your "relay" micro:bit][microbit-Serial-Controller hex link]
+5) install [the microbit Radio-To-Serial-Relay onto your "relay" micro:bit][microbit-Radio-to-Serial-Relay hex link]
 6) Press button A on it for a second or two.
 It will scroll "Draw a Circle" or otherwise prompt you to do compass calibration.
 It will not do this again provided you do not re-flash the micro:bit.
 7) power your "remote control" micro:bit with a battery pack.
 It should show "rc"
 8) plug in your "relay" micro:bit via usb.
 It will quickly show "rl" (for "relay") but will almost immediately start showing a ticker of how many radio messages it has sent.